Marcel Brass

 Maria Woitow

-My name is Maria Woitow and I am from Germany.
-I am currently a Ph.D. student at the Berlin School of Mind and Brain and the Humboldt University of Berlin supervised by Prof. Marcel Brass and Dr. Myriam Sander.
+I am Maria Woitow from Germany.
+I am currently a PhD student at the Berlin School of Mind and Brain and the Humboldt University of Berlin, supervised by Prof. Marcel Brass.
 I completed my master's degree in Neural and Behavioral Biology at the Georg August University of Göttingen.
-My Ph.D. research project focuses on the neural and computational mechanisms underlying experiential and observational learning and how both learning strategies affect memory formation.
-To investigate whether experiential and observational learning differ in their effect on memory encoding, I am taking a neurocomputational approach combining neural (EEG) and behavioral data with computational modeling.
+My research interests focus on learning and memory processes and their development.
+My PhD project examines the neural and computational mechanisms underlying experiential (individual) and observational learning and their effect on memory formation.
+To investigate whether experiential and observational learning differ in memory encoding, I am applying a neurocomputational approach combining neural (EEG) and behavioral measures with computational modeling.
+Additionally, I am interested in exploring potential developmental differences in these processes between children and young adults.

 Maximilian Marschner